mjnurse/linux/README.md

-n - note:         Creates a Note article: note <title: spaces allowed> o - or:           Connect to oracle using sqlplus p - pg:           Connect to postgresql using psql
+n - note:         Creates a Note article: note <title: spaces allowed> o - or:           Connect to oracle using sqlplus p - pg:           Connect to postgresql using psql t - tidy:         Fixes issues such as permission issues with files in current directory
 ```

 ### h - help_line Extraction Script